 The materials used in the Tarot Garden project included steel, iron, cement, polyester, ceramic, reinforced concrete, mosaic, Murano glass, mirrors, as well as polished stones.
 Once the frame was built Saint Phalle intervened, adding the joyful colors.

 The first sculptures to be built in situ were The Empress, The Popess, The Magician, The Sun, and The Tree of Life.
-Then she created The Babel Tower, The Castle and The Justice (which is a direct response to Tiguely’s sculpture of Injustice).
+Then she created The Babel Tower, The Castle, and The Justice (which is a direct response to Tinguely’s sculpture of injustice).
 Walking downhill along the path that leads away from The Empress, the visitor is confronted by a voluptuous golden skeleton, a sculpture representing Death riding a blue horse over a mirrored green sea, from which disembodied arms stretch up to cling to the world of the living.

 There are snakes everywhere in the park, and also in other of Saint Phalle’s works.
-They are emblems of a childhood episode that she described as “the summer of snakes”, referring to being raped by her father.
+They are emblems of a childhood episode that she described as “the summer of snakes”, referring to her traumatic childhood experience.

 Other collaborators who specialized in ceramics and welding were housed in the interior sculptures of Saint Phalle, during the site’s construction.
 During this period, Saint Phalle dedicated almost all of her time to living and working in the garden.

-Making the Tarot Garden cost Saint Phalle a great deal: her health, decades of her life, millions of dollars.
+Making the Tarot Garden cost Saint Phalle a great deal: her health, decades of her life and millions of dollars.
 To Saint Phalle, the Tarot Garden was to be an Eden of art and magic.
 To the local gentry, the garden was an act of vandalism.
-However there was little they could do besides gossiping about the “madwoman and her monsters”.
+However, there was little they could do besides gossiping about the “madwoman and her monsters.”